BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 Fortunately, there are tools and packages which can help you manage your work effectively.

 One of the most powerful and useful aspects of RStudio is its project management functionality.
-We'll be using an R project today to compliment our Rmarkdown document and bundle all the files needed for our paper into a self-contained, reproducible project.
+We'll be using an R project today to complement our Rmarkdown document and bundle all the files needed for our paper into a self-contained, reproducible project.
 After opening the project we'll review good ways to organize your work.

 The simplest way to open an RStudio project once it has been created is to click